2factorauth/twofactorauth/README.md

 ### New Sites

+First and foremost, make sure the new site meets our [definition requirements](#a-note-on-definitions) for Two Factor Auth.

 The values should be pretty straight forward for adding a new website.
 The `websites` array should already be defined, just add a new website to it like this example: